GowthamSagar310/BooksTracker/README.md

 how to deal with circular dependencies in spring?
 1. lazy loading ?

-what is happening behind the scenes with secure-bundle ? how is spring able to connect to cassandra instance ?
+what is happening behind the scenes with secure-bundle ? how is spring able to connect to cassandra instance ? add filters in search
+- search in title
+- search authors
+- search in content

+Design Principle

+What can be done more ?
+Contact

 ### References
 1. https://openlibrary.org/developers/dumps